 The discovery and development of new materials hinge on our understanding of their structures and dynamics.
 Neutron scattering is a powerful and versatile method to characterize the structure and dynamics of materials.
 Originally developed as a tool for physics, it has led to major advances in many areas of science and technology such as clean energy, pharmaceuticals, nanotechnology, materials engineering, information technology and fundamental physics.

 The last few decades have brought about tremendous advances in neutron scattering sources and instrumentation.
-This includes the new China Spallation Neutron Source (CSNS) under construction in Dongguan, China.
-60 miles from Hong Kong, it is destined to become an international hub for materials research.
-This course will be a rare chance to become familiar with the techniques that will be employed there.
+This includes the new China Spallation Neutron Source (CSNS) in Dongguan, about 60 miles north of Hong Kong.
+CSNS produced its first neutrons at the end of August, 2017.
+Three Day-1 instruments are being commissioned and the first scientific paper is already in press.
+Over time, CSNS is destined to become an international hub for materials research.
+This summer course will be a rare chance for students to become familiar with the techniques that will be employed there.